m-ghalib/asc606-mod-diff/README.md

 **4. Audit layer**: append-only memo history (`MemoVersion` in `types.ts:56-67`) with `priorVersionId` linking.
 Per-amendment `computedBy` signature carries `appVersion`, `promptVersion`, `modelVersion`, `computedAt`, and `inputHash` (`types.ts:94-100`).
 Schedule-line foreign keys (`clauseId`, `meterId`, `invoiceLineId`) enable chain-of-custody tracing in `provenance-trace.tsx:149-228`.

-**Honest disclosures**:
+**Known gaps**:

 - `inputHash` in computedBy is populated from seed fixture data, not computed at runtime from the actual generation input
 - `auditTrail` referenced in the PBC bundle footer is a planned export artifact, not an implemented data structure
-- Persistence is `localStorage`; this is a single-session demo, not a production system
+- Persistence is `localStorage`; single-session demo, not a production system

 ## Cost, Latency, and Quality Tradeoffs

-Design rationale, not measured optimization (no production telemetry exists):
+Rationale only; no production telemetry exists:

-**`gemini-3-flash-preview` over Pro tier**: treatment classification is locked upstream, so the model narrates and justifies rather than reasoning about classification.
-Flash is sufficient for constrained narration and serves an interactive regenerate flow.
+**`gemini-3-flash-preview` over Pro tier**: treatment classification is locked upstream; the model narrates and justifies.
+Flash is sufficient and serves an interactive regenerate flow.

 **Temperature 0.2** (`gemini.ts:79`): ASC 606 memos need consistency across regenerations.
 Trades phrasing variance for reliability on dollar figures and citation placement.

-**`responseSchema` over free text**: parse-failure cost exceeds schema-token cost.
-Zero downstream parse failures.
-Structured rendering guaranteed.
+**`responseSchema` over free text**: schema tokens cost less than parse-failure recovery, and the UI can render typed sections without a tolerant parser.

-**Pre-computed dollars over LLM-derived**: audit defensibility dominates phrasing flexibility.
-The model never produces a number it cannot trace to an integer-cents input field.
+**Pre-computed dollars over LLM-derived**: every number traces to an integer-cents input field.
+Audit defensibility requires it.

-**No `maxOutputTokens` cap**: a known gap.
-Model defaults trusted today; production hardening would set a cap to bound cost per generation.
+**No `maxOutputTokens` cap**: known gap.
+Production should bound cost per generation.

 ## Implementation